varugheseben/edurek-data_science/Artificial Intelligence/Introduction.md

    - By Functionality (How it works under the hood)

    ### Classification based on Capability

+   This is based on capability of AI systems.
+Different types are

    - **Artificial Narrow Intelligence (ANI) / Narrow AI**

       This is the AI we use every single day.
 It is programmed to perform a single, specific task exceptionally well, but it cannot apply its intelligence to anything outside its domain.